 Additional information with respect to the Company, including directors' and officers' remuneration and indebtedness, and securities authorized for issuance under MFC's equity compensation plans, where applicable, is contained in MFC's Management Information Circular for its most recent annual meeting of security holders that involved the election of directors.
-Additional financial information is provided in our 2017 Consolidated Financial Statements and our 2017 MD&A. Copies of these documents and additional information relating to the Company may be found on SEDAR at www.sedar.com and is accessible at the Company's website, www.manulife.com.
-Requests for materials may be sent to the Shareholder Services Department of Manulife at 200 Bloor Street East, NT-10, Toronto, Canada M4W 1E5.
+Additional financial information is provided in our 2018 Consolidated Financial Statements and our 2018 MD&A. Copies of these documents and additional information relating to the Company may be found on SEDAR and is accessible at the Company's website, www.manulife.com.